Studies show that employees need feedback — and that there is a strong relationship between feedback giving and employee happiness & ambassadorship.

 “We all need people who will give us feedback.
 That’s how we improve.” — Bill Gates

 And feedback is useful for everyone, not just leaders.
+(Here are Tips for providing more effective feedback by Happily).
 Organizations must consider creating a strong feedback culture.
 Feedback is all around us, and we can use it to improve ourselves and our work.
 It helps generate new ideas, formulate business decisions, and drives the success of organizations.

 Designing for the Great Feedback